kounch/zx123_tool/README.md

                     CORE,Core Number,Name to use,Path to core binary
-                    ROM,Slot,Parameters,Name to use,Path to Spectrum ROM binary ROMS,Path to RomPack file with some ROMs inside -c DEFAULT_CORE, --default_core DEFAULT_CORE
+                    ROM,Slot,Parameters,Name to use,Path to Spectrum ROM binary ROMS,Path to RomPack file with some ROMs inside -w, --wipe            Wipe all ROMs and all secondary cores from image -c DEFAULT_CORE, --default_core DEFAULT_CORE
                 Default core number: 1 and up
       -z DEFAULT_ROM, --default_rom DEFAULT_ROM